aburrage/crime_project/README.md

 Open the investigations folder and you will find queries that were used to generate the csv files contained within the folder.

 Open the R script in the investigations folder to run the analysis for this project.
 Note: you will need to change the working directory on line 7 to the location of the csv files within the investigations folder.
+A write up of the R analysis can be found in the pdf titled "ABurrage_R_Crime_Analysis."